 GUIDELINES FOR FDI IN DEVELOPMENT OF INTEGRATED TOWNSHIP INCLUDING HOUSING AND BUILDING MATERIAL

-Government vide Press Note No. 4 (2001 series) permitted FDI up to 100% for development of integrated townships, including housing, commercial premises, hotels, resorts, cities and regional levels urban infrastructure facilities such as roads and bridges, mass rapid transit systems and manufacture of building materials.
-Development of land and providing allied infrastructure will form an integrated part of township?s development.
+Government vides Press Note No. 4 (2001 series) permitted FDI up to 100% for the development of integrated townships, including housing, commercial premises, hotels, resorts, cities and regional levels urban infrastructure facilities such as roads and bridges, mass rapid transit systems and manufacture of building materials.
+The development of land and providing allied infrastructure will form an integrated part of the township development.
 2. FDI in the development of integrated townships will be subject to the following guidelines:

 ii) The core business of the company seeking to make the investment should be integrated township development with a record of successful execution of such projects elsewhere.

 iii) The minimum area to be developed by such a company should be 100 acres for which norms and standards are to be followed as per local bylaws/rules.
 In the absence of such bylaws/rules, a minimum of two thousand dwelling units for about ten thousand populations will need to be developed by the investor.